realazthat/comfy-catapult/README.md

 async def RunExampleWorkflow(*, job_info: ExampleWorkflowInfo):

-  # You have to write this, to change the inputs of the workflow json as you
+  # You have to write this function, to change the workflow_dict as you like.
-  # like.
   await PrepareWorkflow(job_info=job_info)

+  # Here the magic happens, the job is submitted to the ComfyUI server.
   job_info.job_history_dict = await job_info.catapult.Catapult(
       job_id=job_info.job_id,
       prepared_workflow=job_info.workflow_dict,
       important=job_info.important)

   # Now that the job is done, you have to write something that will go and get
   # the results you care about, if necessary.
   await DownloadResults(job_info=job_info)